 Sometimes it’s the little things that elevate a good guest experience to a great one.
 Emails are the perfect example.
-Every hotelier sends emails to every guest who books with them, and the first – some would say most important – touchpoint once a booking is made is the hotel booking confirmation email.
+Every hotelier sends emails to every hotel guest who books with them, and the first – some would say most important – touchpoint once a booking is made is the hotel booking confirmation email.

 We don’t need to explain what a hotel booking confirmation email is.
 The clue is in the name.
 But what is worth highlighting is its importance in the guest journey.
 In most cases, it’s the first time you’re messaging a guest directly, so it’s important you get things right.
 Here’s how.

 Why focus on your hotel booking confirmation email?